n00b101/windows-dfir-triage/README.md

 * Ensure sufficient disk space before execution
 * Designed for **triage collection**, not full forensic imaging
 * Some commands may require specific system permissions
+* Event logs are limited to recent entries for performance

 ---